amelieasberger/custom-image-slider/README.md

 # towa-image-slider

-towa-image-slider is a responsive slider with navigation arrows
+towa-image-slider is a responsive product image slider with custom navigation arrows, build with Swiper.js

 ### To install the project, use:
 ```bash